dginelli/repairnator-experiments-jkali-one-erroring-test-case/README.md

 ## Statistics

-There are currently 1.176 (excluding `master` branch) branches, each of them associated with a failure, and there are 52 Kali patches.
+There are currently 1.176 (excluding `master` branch) branches, each of them associated with a failure, and there are 52 cases in which AstorJKali succeeded to generate one patch.